-Cash flow from operating activities was ALL (927 223) thousand.
-The increase was primarily due to settlement of receivables and payables of the Company.
+Cash flow from operating activities was ALL 221 784 thousand.
+The increase was primarily due to higher loss and depreciation for the year, offset by net increase in receivables and payables of the Company.

-Cash flow from investing activities of ALL (4 041 432) thousand was mainly related to investments in property, plant and equipment.
+Cash flow from investing activities of ALL (4 414 119) thousand was related to investments in property, plant and equipment and decrease in prepayments.

-Cash flow from financing activities amounted to ALL 7 456 800 thousand and was related to shareholder contributions.
+Cash flow from financing activities was zero and there were no loans or shareholder contributions.

-At the end of the year, cash and cash equivalents amounted to ALL 5 $234\ 338\ \text{thousand}.$
+At the end of the year, cash and cash equivalents amounted to ALL 1 073 273 thousand.